hko-pmo/vos-reporter/README.md

 4.  **Review**: Check the generated code.
 Click "Edit" to modify any group or "Add" to include skipped groups (like Swell or Ice).
 5.  **Copy**: Click "Copy to Clipboard" to get the final code string for transmission.

+## Low-Bandwidth / Shipboard Notes

+- **Very small app payload**: The core app is plain HTML/CSS/JS with small built-in images for cloud charts.
+- **Offline use**: This is a PWA.
+After the first successful load, core files are cached by the Service Worker.
+- **Cloud charts are on-demand**: Cloud chart images are cached the first time you open them.
+If you need them fully offline, open the cloud chart modal once while you have connectivity.
+- **Updates**: When online, the app checks for updates and refreshes cached files based on the app version.

+## Cached Inputs (Saved Settings)

+Some inputs are intentionally **cached in the browser (localStorage)** to reduce repeated typing between reports.

+- **UI indicator**: Inputs with a subtle green bar on the left are **saved on this device** and will be auto-filled next time.
+- **Examples of cached inputs** (may expand over time):
+    - Callsign, email recipient
+    - Wind indicator
+    - Humidity measurement mode
+    - Sea surface temperature method
+    - Pressure step: instrument correction, “Already corrected to MSL?”, keel-to-barometer distance
+- **Examples of NOT cached inputs**:
+    - Values that change per observation (e.g., time, position, current draft)

 ## Technical Details

 - **Stack**: HTML5, CSS3, Vanilla JavaScript.